Keating Channel Pedestrian Bridge

 Background

-The Keating Channel Precinct Plan (2010), the Villiers Island Precinct Plan (2017), and the Port Lands Planning Framework all imagined a pedestrian and cyclist bridge that crossed the Keating Channel, linking the Central Waterfront to Promontory Park and Villiers Island.
-These plans were all informed by extensive community consultation and engagement.
+The Keating Channel Precinct Plan (2010), the Villiers Island Precinct Plan (2017), and the Port Lands Planning Framework all imagined a pedestrian and cyclist bridge that crossed the Keating Channel, linking the Central Waterfront to Ookwemin Minising and the regional park system, Biidaasige Park.
+These plans were informed by extensive community consultation and engagement.

-In May 2023 Waterfront Toronto and its partners issued a Request for Qualifications (RFQ) and Design Competition for a bridge that would create a distinctive gateway and accessible active transportation link from downtown to Villiers Island.
+In May 2023, Waterfront Toronto and its partners issued a Request for Qualifications (RFQ) and Design Competition for a bridge that would create a distinctive gateway and accessible active transportation link from downtown to Ookwemin Minising.

 In keeping with the project partners’ commitment to public engagement, Waterfront Toronto established a Community Advisory Committee (CAC) to support the Design Competition stage of the project.